-2.5.1 Anglia route covers five main corridors through Greater London, Cambridgeshire, Essex, Norfolk and Suffolk.
-The route takes in the railway from London Liverpool Street station, to Norwich, Cambridge, Hertford, Southend, Stansted Airport and the Port of

-Felixstowe; services into Essex from London Fenchurch Street; and Overground services from Stratford to Richmond.
-London Liverpool Street is the capital's third busiest station, with 63.6 million passenger journeys passing through every year.
+- 2.5.1 Anglia route covers five main corridors through Greater London, Cambridgeshire, Essex, Norfolk and Suffolk.
+The route takes in the railway from London Liverpool Street station, to Norwich, Cambridge, Hertford, Southend, Stansted Airport and the Port of Felixstowe; services into Essex from London Fenchurch Street; and Overground services from Stratford to Richmond.
+London Liverpool Street is the capital's third busiest station, with 63.6 million passenger journeys passing through every year. - 2.5.2 Outside London, Anglia has the fastest growing employment in England, and in effect our services connect millions of people to city, town and country in a fast-growing region, vital to the City of London, and a gateway to three major UK ports and airports in London and the South East.
+The investment we are making as part of our current Railway Upgrade Plan and the strategic business plan we are developing for 2019-2023 as part of the Periodic Review 2018 process seeks to improve passenger services and help deliver economic growth, reduce environmental impact and regeneration of communities.

-- 2.5.2 Outside London, Anglia has the fastest growing employment in England, and in effect our services connect millions of people to city, town and country in a fast-growing region, vital to the City of London, and a gateway to three major UK ports and airports in London and the South East.
-The investment we are making as part of our current Railway Upgrade Plan and the strategic business plan we are developing for 2019-2023 as part of the Periodic Review 2018 process seeks to improve passenger services and help deliver economic growth, reduce environmental impact and regeneration of communities. - 2.5.3 Level crossings act as a constraint to any future enhancement scheme and lower the resilience of the railway line.
-If a future line speed or service improvement scheme is to be progressed then mitigation of the additional risks may require upgrades to level crossings.
-For example, automatic half barrier crossings may be replaced by full barrier crossings with object detection technology.
-These are a much safer type of crossing as they must be proved clear before a train can proceed across them, but there is a pronounced increase in road closure time, and also operational expense.
-For example, a typical automatic half barrier (AHB) level crossing may be closed for less than a minute per train, whereas the minimum closure for an object detection level crossing is 3 minutes. - 2.5.4 Fewer level crossings on a stretch of line means fewer sites requiring risk assessments, and fewer crossings requiring potential upgrades or closures to accommodate enhancements to the railway service. - 2.5.5 At Appendix TAB 1 (NR28/2), I set out prospective network enhancement schemes which are linked to the crossings in the Order.
+- 2.5.3 Level crossings act as a constraint to any future enhancement scheme and lower the resilience of the railway line.
+If a future line speed or service improvement scheme is to be progressed then it would necessitate a new risk assessment at each of the affected level crossings within the enhancement area.
+The mitigation of the additional risks may require upgrades to level crossings, with the implementation of costly and complex technology or through costly closures with the provision of new bridges or underpasses.
+This could further negatively impact on the business case for any new enhancement scheme. - 2.5.4 Fewer level crossings on a stretch of line means fewer sites requiring risk assessments, and fewer crossings requiring potential upgrades or closures to accommodate enhancements to the railway service.
+The significant costs associated with these assessments and upgrades are detailed in Section 2.2 of my proof. - 2.5.5 At Appendix TAB 1 (NR28/2), I set out prospective network enhancement schemes, which include lines on which crossings in this Order are located.
 I note that none of these schemes are at present funded through to completion, and the details of the schemes may change.
-It will also be noted that at present, some of the crossings cannot be linked to an identified enhancement scheme.
-However, the table is indicative of the benefits of closure for future network enhancement.
-The details of the schemes referred to are set out in the Statement of Case (NR26) with the addition of the Ely-Peterborough Re-signalling. - 2.5.6 The future capacity and network development as outlined in the Anglia Route Study (NR24) is fully in support of the National Policy Statement for National Networks in dealing with services for rail users and also focusing on improving safety as outlined in Mark Brunnen's proof of evidence (NR28/1).
+The table is indicative of the benefits of closure for future network enhancement.
+The details of the schemes referred to are set out in the Statement of Case (NR26). - 2.5.6 The future capacity and network development as outlined in the Anglia Route Study (NR24) is fully in support of the National Policy Statement for National Networks in dealing with services for rail users and also focusing on improving safety as outlined in Mark Brunnen's Proof of Evidence (NR27/1).